Home > Alumni >

 Grant Scicluna directed THE WILDING, a Screen Australia Springboard project, which premiered at the Berlin Film Festival, where it was a Teddy Award finalist, and won the City of Melbourne Emerging Filmmaker Award at Melbourne Queer Film Festival for Best Australian Short in 2012.
 His short film NEON SKIN won the NFSA Orlando Award for Best Australian Queer Short and he also directed GOLDEN GIRL, a Film Victoria-funded adaptation of the Janette Turner Hospital short story.
 Scicluna directed his MIFF Premiere Fund-supported feature debut DOWNRIVER, which world-premiered at MIFF 2015 and was selected for the Toronto Film Festival ahead of an Australian and USA cinema release.

 Kasimir Burgess‘ shorts have screened in over 30 countries and won awards at festivals including Berlin, Raindance and Stockholm.
 His debut feature FELL, premiered in Competition at Sydney International film Festival and garnered critical acclaim from publications including the Hollywood Reporter and Screen Daily.
 THE LEUNIG FRAGMENTS screened in competition at both the 2019 Sydney and Melbourne International Film Festivals before a successful theatrical release and four stars from Margaret Pomeranz.
-BATTLE ON THE FRANKLIN recently secured MIFF Premiere Fund support and is in post-production.
+The MIFF Premiere Fund-supported FRANKLIN screened at the 70th edition of the Melbourne International Film Festival in 2022.

 Kole Onile-ere made a short film called BLAME to educate youngsters on the dangers of carrying knives.